Roommates: can't live with 'em, can't get cheap rent without 'em

 Agree to sign a Roommate Agreement before living together

 This document can provide you with legal cover if your roommate decides to stop paying rent (which leaves YOU) with the responsibility of paying THE ENTIRE MONTH'S RENT.
-Find a model roommate agreementt HERE
+Try a model roommate agreement model roommate agreement form (PDF).

 Make a good roommate ad